Studio D: Studio success

 Despite such successes, Studio D was not without its critics - including from the wider feminist film community.
 Its heavy-handed social realism was seen as overly didactic and out of touch with the experimental and political advancements in feminist film theory.
 In her review of Not a Love Story, Susan Barrowclough outlined the formulaic approach to filmmaking by Studio D: "realist narrative, cinema verité, and underlying moral didactism, claim and counter-claim all sewn up and closed with a reassuring voice-over."
 Critics frequently referenced its "standard meta-narrative of women's oppression."
 Janis Cole and Holly Dale recalled Shannon insisting that their film, Hookers on Davie, focus only on women forced into sex work and cut out trans workers.
 Their refusal to conform to Studio D's "bourgeois norms" and victim narrative resulted in them pulling the film from the studio and completing it independently.

-Studio D's training and internship programs helped build women filmmakers in all a reas of production.
+Studio D's training and internship programs helped build women filmmakers in all areas of production.
 In 1984 it brought 20 women age 18-25 for a nine-month intensive residency funded by the Secretary of State’s International Youth Year Secretariat.
 The films Beyond Memory (dir.
 Louise Lamarre), First Take Double Take (dir.
 Paula Fairfield), and Thin Dreams (dir.
 Susie Mah) were produced by this program.
-A year later, a new internship program made possible films such as DES: An Uncertain Legacy (dir.
+A year later, a new internship program made possible films such as D.E.S.: An Uncertain Legacy (dir.
 Sidonie Kerr), The Impossible Takes a Little Longer (dir.
 Anne Henderson), and Spirit of the Kata (dir.
 Sharon McGowan).

 Smaller budget films were produced within Studio D by the Federal Women’s Film Program.
 Launched in 1980, it was a unique partnership with various federal government departments to produce documentaries about women’s issues that were identified as government priorities.
 These included women’s labor participation (Women and Work Series), Indigenous women’s leadership (Doctor, Lawyer, Indian Chief), gender-based violence (The Next Step Series), women in agriculture (Gathering Strength Series) and women and aging (When the Day Comes, The Power of Time, and Pills Unlimited).
 The program was the only one in the studio to require versions of the films in both official languages (English and French).
 In 1986, the newly formed Regards de femmes program in the NFB's French studio joined the initiative.